 Each Virtual Snapshot highlights content from a standard State House tour.
 They can be used individually or collectively to provide an overview of the State House and the legislative process.
 Click below the picture to open a PDF or PowerPoint file.
 Contact us if you would like to schedule a virtual question and answer session with a State House Tour Program facilitator.

 The Make-A-Law! program places students in the role of legislators debating a bill.
-Teachers can facilitate the program, or request a virtual visit with Tour Office staff.
-This program serves audiences in grades 3-12, and can contribute to New Jersey Cumulative Progress Indicators.
-Our virtual classroom is operated in partnership with Thomas Edison State University.
+This program serves audiences in grades 3-12, and contributes to New Jersey Cumulative Progress Indicators.

 At the completion of this program, students will:

 - Understand that debate, negotiation, and compromise are central to the legislative process;